Six Ways to Lower Your Risk for Colon Cancer

 - Get screened for colon cancer.
 Screenings are tests that look for cancer before signs and symptoms develop.
 Colon screenings can often find growths called polyps that can be removed before they turn into cancer.
 These tests also can find colon cancer earlier, when treatments are more likely to be successful.
 The American Cancer Society recommends testing starting at age 50 for most people; talk to your doctor about when you should start and which tests might be right for you.

 - Eat lots of vegetables, fruits, and whole grains.
 Diets that include lots of vegetables, fruits, and whole grains have been linked with a decreased risk of colon cancer.
-Be sure to get your fiber from food, not supplements; studies have not been able to show that supplements help lower risk.
 Eat less red meat (beef, pork, or lamb) and processed meats (hot dogs and some luncheon meats), which have been linked with an increased risk of colon cancer.

 - Get regular exercise.
 If you are not physically active, you have a greater chance of developing colon cancer.
 Increasing your activity may help reduce your risk.
 Learn more about how to meet diet and exercise goals at cancer.org/foodandfitness.

 - Watch your weight.
 Being overweight or obese increases your risk of getting and dying from colon cancer.
 Eating healthier and increasing your physical activity can help you control your weight.

 - Don’t smoke.
 Long-term smokers are more likely than non-smokers to develop and die from colon cancer.
 If you smoke and you want to quit, or know someone else who does, see the American Cancer Society Guide to Quitting Smoking, or call us at 1-800-227-2345.
 Getting help increases your chances of quitting successfully.